matejmaricIA/Animal-Re-Identification---MSc-Project/README.md

 - `Missing 'split' information in dataset metadata.`:
   - Training/visualization requires a `split` column with `test` rows.
 - `Counting currently requires ground-truth identity labels...`:
-  - Count mode currently simulates the oracle from `identity` labels; unlabeled counting is not integrated.
+  - Count mode currently simulates the human annotation from `identity` labels, unlabeled counting is *not* currently integrated.
 - Out-of-memory while training PCA/GMM or loading descriptors:
-  - Descriptor stacking can still be heavy on large datasets; consider running on smaller subsets or ensuring enough RAM.
+  - Descriptor stacking can still be heavy on large datasets, consider running on smaller subsets or ensuring enough RAM.

 ## Contact
 For questions or issues, contact: `matej.maric99@gmail.com`